PurwadhikaDev/BetaGroup_JC_DS_FT_Batam_1_FinalProject/README.md

 1. How to improve service in line with the increasing number of transactions?
 1. Is there any other potential that can be used as product diversification?

-*Note: The analysis we conducted is only surface-level and needs to be examined further*

 We use **Brazilian E-Commerce Public Dataset**
 - Source : [kaggle.com](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce?select=olist_products_dataset.csv)
 - Authors : Olist and André Sionek